kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 git submodule update --init --recursive cd .. sudo docker pull ghcr.io/kuznia-rdzeni/riscv-toolchain:2023.10.08_v
-# Run docker with coreblocks directory mounted into it
+# Run docker with the coreblocks directory mounted into it
 sudo docker run -v ./coreblocks:/coreblocks -it --rm ghcr.io/kuznia-rdzeni/riscv-toolchain:2023.10.08_v cd /coreblocks/test/external/riscv-tests
-# Compilation with make will save binaries to the /coreblocks directory which is shared with host
+# Compilation will put binaries in the subdirectory of the /coreblocks directory, which is shared with the host
-# so binaries will survive after closing the docker container
+# so that binaries survive after the docker container is closed
 make
 exit

 # ========== STEP 2: Execution ==========
 sudo docker pull ghcr.io/kuznia-rdzeni/verilator:v5.008-3.11
-# Run docker with coreblocks directory mounted into it.
+# Run docker with the coreblocks directory mounted into it.
 This directory contains
-# benchmarks binaries after execution of first step.
+# regression test binaries after running the first step.
 sudo docker run -v ./coreblocks:/coreblocks -it --rm ghcr.io/kuznia-rdzeni/verilator:v5.008-3.11 apt update apt install python3.11-venv